Invertible phases for mixed spatial symmetries and the fermionic crystalline equivalence principle: Computations in examples: summary of results and some generalities

 That is, use the $H$-structure to pull $\theta$ back to $M$, then evaluate it on the mod $2$ fundamental class.
 This construction uses some aspects of the $H$-structure on $M$, but in the cases relevant to this paper, it is insensitive to the difference between $\Spin$ and $\O$, which is believed to pass to the physicists' distinction between fermionic and bosonic phases. \begin{lem} If $H = \Spin\times_{\mu_2}\wG$ or $H = \Spin^c\times_{\mu_2} \wG$, where $\wG$ is in \cref{crystalline_data}, and $H' \coloneqq \O\times G$, then the map $H\to H'$ of tangential structures induces a surjective map $H^*(BH';\Z/2)\to H^*(BH;\Z/2)$, and therefore the partition functions~\eqref{zeta_part_fn} of the Adams filtration $0$ theories only depend on the underlying $H'$-structure of an $H$-manifold. \end{lem} \begin{proof} First, the $\Spin$ case.
 We established a shearing equivalence $\MTH\cong \MTSpin\wedge X$, where $X$ is a Thom spectrum of a rank-zero virtual vector bundle over $BG$, and this equivalence fits into a homotopy commutative diagram

 \end{proof}

-\begin{rem} In all cases that one might reasonably encounter, the bordism group $\pi_nX$ is finitely generated, so we can ask what happens if it contains $p$-torsion for an odd prime $p$ or free summands.
+\begin{rem} In all cases that one might reasonably encounter, the bordism group $\pi_n(\mathit{MTH})$ is finitely generated, so we can ask what happens if it contains $p$-torsion for an odd prime $p$ or free summands.
 For a $p$-torsion summand, the story is very similar: one instead uses the mod $p$ Adams filtration on $\pi_nM_p^\wedge$, which is detected by the $\Z/p$-Adams spectral sequence.
 This has almost the same signature as the $\Z/2$-Adams spectral sequence we use in this paper, except that $\Z/2$ is replaced with $\Z/p$ and the Steenrod algebra is over $\Z/p$ instead of $\Z/2$.
 Because the mod $p$ Thom isomorphism requires an orientation, the story is a little more nuanced for tangential structures which do not induce an orientation.

 For free summands in $\pi_nM$, there is no analogous story.
-The invertible field theories in question are not topological, and at present their classification is still a conjecture~\cite[Lecture 9]{Fre19}.
-Assuming this conjecture, though, the Adams filtration does not tell the whole story.
-For example, consider 3d invertible spin field theories, (conjecturally) classified by
+The invertible field theories in question are not topological; see Freed~\cite[Lecture 9]{Fre19}, Grady-Pavlov~\cite{GP21}, and Grady~\cite{Gra23}.
+The Adams filtration does not tell the whole story.
+For example, consider 3d invertible spin field theories, classified by

 generated by the map $\vp$ sending a spin $4$-manifold to its signature divided by $16$~\cite{Roh52}.
 As the signature does not depend on the spin structure, $16\vp$ generates $\Hom(\Omega_4^\SO, \Z)$,\footnote{This follows from the fact that the signature defines an isomorphism $\sigma\colon \Omega_4^\SO\to\Z$, which follows from the fact that $\CP^2$, with signature $1$, generates $\Omega_4^\SO$~\cite[Remarque following Corollaire IV.18]{ThomThesis}.} and therefore the image of the forgetful map $[\MTSO, \Sigma^4I_\Z]\to[\MTSpin, \Sigma^4I_\Z]$ is identified with the subgroup $16\Z$.
-That is, assuming the conjecture on the classification of not-necessarily-topological invertible field theories, a 3d spin invertible field theory only depends on the underlying orientation iff it is $q$ times a generator, where $16\mid q$.
+That is, a 3d spin invertible field theory only depends on the underlying orientation iff it is $q$ times a generator, where $16\mid q$.
 So for free summands in the abelian group of isomorphism classes of invertible field theories, the Adams filtration approach does not work, and one must use other methods. \end{rem}